wso2/docs-is/en/docs/samples/sso-for-saml-apps.md

     ![dispatch-email-consent](../assets/img/samples/dispatch-email-consent.png)

-This means that you have successfully configured additional claims for your service provider.
+Now you have successfully configured additional claims for your service provider.